Pat Badani: Awards

-Badani has received awards and fellowships for her work in Canada and in the U.S.A., including 11 grants from The Canada Council for the Arts (among them, two one-year Media Arts Research-Creation grants in 2002 and in 2024, and Arts Abroad grants in 2015, 2016, 2017, 2022, and 2023); an award from DCASE - Chicago Department of Cultural Affairs and Special Events (2016); a National Endowment for the Arts Fellowship at MacDowell (2016); a Harvestworks Fellowship in New York (2024), and an Illinois Arts Council grant (2007).
+Badani has received awards and fellowships for her work in Canada and in the U.S.A., including 11 awards from The Canada Council for the Arts (among them, two one-year Media Arts Research-Creation awards in 2002 and in 2024, and Arts Abroad award in 2015, 2016, 2017, 2022, 2023, and 2025); an award from DCASE - Chicago Department of Cultural Affairs and Special Events (2016); a National Endowment for the Arts Fellowship at MacDowell (2016); a Harvestworks Fellowship in New York (2024), and an Illinois Arts Council award (2007).
 In 2011 her work was selected and registered on Creative Capital’s artists to watch list “On Our Radar.”
 Badani has been nominated for two merit awards, in 2010 she was nominated for an Art Matters Fellowship and in 2018 she was nominated for an (AWAW) Anonymous Was A Woman Award recognizing women of vision in the U.S.A.
 In 2020 her work was recognized by the Electronic Literature Lab for Advanced Inquiry into Born Digital Media alongside other international e-lit women pioneer and visionaries.